giangthai-0710/gefx-gion/README.md

 Building GiON
 =============
-Prerequisites
+Requirements
 -------------
 - JUCE v7.0.11 or newer.
 You can get JUCE [here](https://juce.com/download/).
 - C++17 compiler.
 - An IDE of your choice.
-This project is built with VisualStudio2022, so if you want to use another IDE you need to change it in the [project file](Source/GION.jucer)
+This project is built with VisualStudio2022, so if you want to use another IDE you need to change it in the [project file](Source/GION.jucer).